Ground Control (video game): Legacy

 Following its release in 2000, Sierra announced in August of that same year, that an expansion pack called Ground Control: Dark Conspiracy, was being developed by both Massive Entertainment and High Voltage Software, which was released a few months later in October.
 The expansion continued the original storyline by focusing on Sarah Parker in the aftermath of the conflict, introducing a brand new campaign of 15 new missions and a new faction called the Phoenix Mercenaries who came with unique units and specialised in using incendiary-based weaponry and abilities.
 In addition, it also included some new units to existing factions, additional terrain types, new multiplayer maps, and fully rendered cutscenes that didn't use the in-game engine.
 The following year, both the expansion and the main game were bundled together in a pack, entitled Ground Control Anthology.

 In 2004, a sequel titled Ground Control II: Operation Exodus was developed by Massive and released by Vivendi.
 While the sequel featured improvements and updates to the game's graphical engine and story, it also brought about faster-paced game mechanics that were more in line with contemporary real-time strategy games.
 In addition, a new game mechanic was introduced in the form of an economy system tied which gave players points to spend on fielding new unit and calling in support weapons for one of the game's factions, when destroying enemies and gaining control of control points, another game mechanic that was also introduced.
 Prior to its release, Vivendi released Ground Control to the public as freeware, as a promotion for the sequel's release.

 In 2008, Vivendi retained ownership of the Ground Control franchise, shortly after its merger with Activision Blizzard led to Massive Entertainment being sold to Ubisoft in November, until July 2009 when they sold the franchise over to Rebellion Developments who revealed the plans to release a new game for the series, although no official news since then has confirmed that a sequel is being developed.

 In 2009, both Ground Control Anthology and Ground Control II were re-released by the digital distributor GOG.com, while Rebellion re-released both titles onto Steam in 2015.

-In 2017, an unofficial second expansion to the original game called Ground Control: The Aftermath was released by the player community.
-Featuring 18 new missions, The Aftermath depicts what happened between Ground Control: Dark Conspiracy and Ground Control II: Operation Exodus.
+In 2017, an unofficial second expansion developed by the player community was released called Ground Control: The Aftermath, which picks up where Ground Control: Dark Conspiracy left off.
+It bridges the gap in the story between Ground Control: Dark Conspiracy and Ground Control II: Operation Exodus, featuring 18 new missions.
 Despite being an unofficial mod, The Aftermath provides a quality of gameplay similar to that of the official releases with its storyline, mission design, voice dialogue, and overall atmosphere.